akka/akka/docs/src/main/paradox/scala/http/common/caching.md

 all future accesses for the same key (as long as the respective entry has not expired).

-Akka HTTP comes with one implementations of the `Cache` API built on [Caffeine] featuring frequency-biased cache eviction semantics with support for time-based entry expiration.
+Akka HTTP comes with one implementations of the @unidoc[Cache] API built on [Caffeine] featuring frequency-biased cache eviction semantics with support for time-based entry expiration.